Should your brand expand or consolidate its multi-domain structure?

 But if you find yourself struggling to ensure a great user experience for all of your core audience groups, it’s time to consider the multi-domain setup.

 Bottom line: If the brand/audience alignment is different enough that you don’t want to overlap them, consider a multi-domain approach.
+That way, your website content copy can also be aligned with your branding.

 This scenario is very similar to the above, with the added layer of international markets.
 By this we mean: